This page was updated on 09 January 2023. To view changes, please see page updates

-A safety and support network is a team of family, friends, community members, carers and professionals who are willing to meet with the child or young person, the family and Child Safety, and work together to keep the young person safe.
+A safety and support network is a team of family, friends, community members, carers and professionals who are willing to meet with the young person, the family and Child Safety, and work together to keep the young person safe.

 Why have safety and support networks?

 Safety and support networks assist at all stages along the child protection continuum.
-During transition to adulthood, the safety and support network can provide ongoing assistance and support for the young person transitioning from care.
+During transition to adulthood, the safety and support network can provide ongoing assistance and support for the young person transitioning to adulthood.
 They can assist with practical matters such as accessing Centrelink and housing.
 They can also strengthen the young person’s sense of belonging to his or her community by helping them to form connections.

 The best way to find out about informal family resources is by asking the young person and family directly.
 When seeking to establish relational permanency, it may be even more important to identify an expanded family network.

 In many situations, families are reluctant to let professionals know who their informal supports are.
-Remember that trust develops slowly, and be on the lookout for opportunities to continually revisit and ask about informal supports.
+Remember that trust develops slowly and be on the lookout for opportunities to continually revisit and ask about informal supports.

 High intensity responses